The Yarn Collective patterns and yarnsPublished on 29 November 2021 By Milly 8 min read

 By bringing together the skill of the dyers, the sourcing of the finest fibers, modern design and amazing crafters, we can all play our part in keeping our knitting industry fresh, relevant and thriving.
 In this collection you, the crafter, have the opportunity to not only find inspiration in the designs but get closer to the designers, the inspiration and the craft of hand-dyed yarns.

 If you love buttersoft silk, glorious merino, and irresistibly fine alpaca you will simply melt when you meet the new yarn, Rivoli Sport, from The Yarn Collective.

 The exclusive collaboration between knitwear designer, Nadia Cretin-Lechenne and The Yarn Collective, Rivoli Sport comes in a dazzling array of 10 shades.

-Inspired by famous paintings, the exquisitely feminine colors, take us to an artistic paradise.
+Inspired by famous paintings, the exquisitely feminine colours, take us to an artistic paradise.
 Dream in Rene Storm and Suzanne Green, swoon for Henri Plum and Auguste Pink, and shine with Amedeo Sienna and Vincent Yellow.
-We can't pick a favorite, it's like walking through a gallery of wonderful artworks and being swept up into a kaleidoscope of color.
+We can't pick a favourite, it's like walking through a gallery of wonderful artworks and being swept up into a kaleidoscope of colour.
 We're waxing lyrical but just wait until you get your hands on them - you'll do the same!